- Search The Registry

 Harriet B. Stowe

-*The birth of Harriet Beecher Stowe in 1811 is marked on this date.
+*The birth of writer and abolitionist Harriet Beecher Stowe in 1811 is marked on this date.

-From Cincinnati, she is probably the most famous of the Beecher daughters.
-She was given the approved religious education of the time, but was troubled her entire life with doubt and preoccupied with the problem of faith.
+She is probably the most famous of the Beecher daughters from Cincinnati, Ohio.
+She was given the approved religious education of the time but was troubled her entire life with doubt and preoccupied with the problem of faith.
 It was not until the age of thirteen that Harriet was sent to Hartford, Connecticut, to attend a school for girls.
-Her closest confidant was her brother Henry, and throughout their lives they united in speaking out against the evils of slavery.
+Her closest confidant was her brother Henry, and throughout their lives, they united in speaking out against the evils of slavery.

-The success of the book was astounding and for nearly thirty years Harriet Beecher Stowe wrote a book a year.
+The book's success was astounding, and Harriet Beecher Stowe wrote a book a year for nearly thirty years.
 She died in 1896.

 The Encyclopedia Britannica, Fifteenth Edition.